Before you enable Credit Invoices

 To keep your accounting clean and allow Recurly to accurately reverse discounts and taxes on credits, Recurly now tracks which charge each credit is from, and ensures that the sum of all credits is never greater than the charge they are against.
 This change will affect merchants with the following scenarios.

-If you are failing, or refunding, an invoice in order to then recreate it due to incorrect taxes or an adjustment in the amount the customer will pay, any following immediate subscription changes for the invoice's billing cycle will not issue any credit.
-This is due to the credit invoice issued in the failing, or refund, fully crediting the last charges for the subscription.
-This happens because the recreated invoice is not associated with the subscription, so the immediate subscription change cannot find charges that can be credited.
+If you are failing, or refunding, an invoice in order to recreate it due to incorrect taxes or a change to the amount the customer will pay, any future immediate subscription changes for the invoice's billing cycle will not issue any credit.
+This is because the credit invoice issued in the failed transaction fully credited the last charges for the subscription.
+Since the recreated invoice is not associated with the subscription, the immediate subscription change cannot find charges that can be credited.

 If this happens and you need to issue the customer credit, we recommend refunding the recreated charge invoice instead of issuing a one-off credit on the account.
 This will ensure that the credit adjustment issued backs out taxes and discounts correctly.
 A one-off credit will never reverse taxes or discounts.